0

 Rick's Survival Was A Matter Of Medicine.
 It Was Marrow That Gave Strong Strength.

-Rick Strong is pumping iron, and pumping blood, because of modern medicine, a modern medicine man, and marrow.
-Marrow?
-We all have it.
-Please read.
+Rick Strong is pumping iron, and pumping blood, because of modern medicine and a seldom recognized ingredient we all have.
+Please read this take on the source of life blood.

 By Ray Glier